-Upgrading an entire access control system can be a daunting task, because there are often so many doors with wiring and physical equipment.
-It is often possible to upgrade specific components without having to replace the entire system at once.
+Upgrading an entire access control system can be daunting because there are often many doors that require new wiring and physical equipment.
+It’s often possible to upgrade specific components without replacing the entire system at once.

 All Keycard Systems Have Problems